JuniorVieira99/jr_goresponse/readme.md

 A comprehensive Go library for handling HTTP responses in a structured and thread-safe way.
 This library provides utilities for creating, parsing, manipulating, and analyzing HTTP response data.

+## Overview

+This library have three main structs:

+- `Response`: Represents an HTTP response with metadata such as URL, host, method, status code, headers, body, body length, and the raw response.
+- `ResponsePack`: Represents a collection of `Response` objects, with support for concurrent access and metadata.
+- `CompressResponsePack`: Represents a collection of compressed `Response` objects, with support for concurrent access and metadata.

 ## Features

 - **Structured Response Handling**: Represent HTTP responses with comprehensive metadata